qlik-oss/gopherciser/docs/settingup.md

 * `hostname`: Hostname of the local machine.
 * `timestamp`: Timestamp in `yyyyMMddhhmmss` format.
 * `uuid`: Generate an uuid.
+* `env`: Retrieve a specific environment variable.
+Takes one argument - the name of the environment variable to expand.

 ### Example
 ```json